Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Introduction

 by the well-known Lax-Milgram lemma, for any $f \in V'$, there exists a unique solution $u \in V$ in weak form which satisfies the variational equation

-We consider diffusion coefficients having a parametrized form $a=a(\by)$, where $\by=(y_j)_{j \in \NN}$ is a sequence of real-valued parameters ranging in the set $\UUi$ which is either $\RRi$ or $\IIi :=[-1,1]^\infty$.
-The resulting solution to parametric and stochastic elliptic PDEs map $\by \mapsto u(\by)$ acts from $\UUi$ to the space $V$.
+We consider diffusion coefficients having a parameterized form $a=a(\by)$, where $\by=(y_j)_{j \in \NN}$ is a sequence of real-valued parameters ranging in the set $\UUi$ which is either $\RRi$ or $\IIi :=[-1,1]^\infty$.
+In this case, the solution $u(\by)$ to the parameterized diffusion elliptic equation

+can be considered as a map $\by \mapsto u(\by)$ from $\UUi$ to the space $V$.
 The objective is to achieve numerical approximation of this complex map by a small number of parameters with some guaranteed error in a given norm.
 Depending on the nature of the modeled object, the parameter $\by$ may be either deterministic or random.
 In the present paper, we consider the so-called lognormal case when $\UUi= \RRi$ and the diffusion coefficient $a$ is of the form

 where the $y_j$ are i.i.d. standard Gaussian random variables and $\psi_j \in L_\infty(D)$.
-We also birefly consider the affine case when $\UUi= \IIi$ and the diffusion coefficient $a$ is of the form
+We also briefly consider the affine case when $\UUi= \IIi$ and the diffusion coefficient $a$ is of the form